Developing In-House Tax Talent

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.

-William Brennan is the Chief Tax Officer, and leads the Chief Tax Office for Vertex, Inc. He has over 33 years of tax experience with a record of building, developing, and leading large corporate tax departments.
+William Brennan was formerly a Chief Tax Officer at Vertex, Inc. He has over 33 years of tax experience with a record of building, developing, and leading large corporate tax departments.
 Bill has worked in many industries throughout his career including healthcare, software, financial services, transportation and manufacturing.
 His tax practice experience has included planning, intercompany transfer pricing, structuring/restructuring of business operations, offshore intangibles, contract manufacturing, cross-border financing, mergers and acquisitions, legislation, private letter rulings, examinations, administrative appeals, and litigation.